 Using some of the tips above to sneak math into daily life can be a great way to prod them into math learning without them even realizing it or feeling any pressure.
-Freedom to learn in the way that is right for them can be great for their mathematical mind and mental well-being in general.
+Freedom to learn in a way that is right for them can be great for their mathematical mind and mental well-being in general.

-Supplement with Math Fun
+Supplement with math fun

 Along with math worksheets and tutoring sessions, make sure to include some fun activities in your student’s routine!
 You can offer rewards or incentives for completing assignments, or associate math concepts with their favorite hobbies, such as sports or cooking.
-Take a look at some of our ideas here for making math work both fun and rewarding.
+Take a look at some of our ideas here for making math both fun and rewarding.

 Beyond pointing out the obvious, you can use these math concepts from the real world to create word problems for your student to work on.
 Have them figure out how many outfit combinations they have based on certain types of clothing in their closet or have them figure out distance, speed and time while driving.